 Why Work at MKN

 Each counselor at Mah-Kee-Nac has a dual role.
-Days are spent coaching or instructing in your area of expertise while evenings are spent with your campers at fun special events and nightly activities.
-Counselors must be patient, fun-loving and genuinely concerned with the welfare and development of young people.
-We are looking for role models for our campers.
+During the day, you’ll coach or instruct in your area of expertise, while in the evenings, you’ll join your campers for fun special events and nightly activities.
+Counselors should be patient, fun-loving, and genuinely invested in the growth and well-being of young people—we’re looking for positive role models for our campers.

-At Mah-Kee-Nac each counselor is a member of several teams, each headed by an experienced camp leader.
-Our leadership staff is comprised of dedicated teachers, coaches, and recreation professionals.
+At Mah-Kee-Nac, every counselor is part of several teams led by experienced camp leaders.
+Our leadership staff is comprised of dedicated teachers, coaches, and recreation professionals who are committed to creating a supportive environment for both campers and staff.

 Benefits of Working at Camp

-We’ve always heard from staff, “I’m unable to work at camp because I have to get a ‘real job’.”
-Well, folks, a camp job is about as real as it gets.
-If you can thrive for one summer as a camp counselor, you can do anything!
-Employers these days are looking for 21st-century skills like collaboration, conflict resolution, critical thinking, problem-solving, strong communications skills.
+We often hear, “I’d love to work at camp, but I need a ‘real job.’”
+A camp job is as real as it gets!
+If you can thrive as a camp counselor for one summer, you can do anything!
+Employers today seek 21st-century skills like collaboration, conflict resolution, critical thinking, problem-solving, and strong communication skills.
 The camp environment lends itself to not only teaching these skills but practicing them day in and day out.

 Click to View our Camp MKN Staff Benefits Package